H-1B Visa Requirements: What You Need to Know

 3. Specialty Occupation Position

-The second requirement for an H1B visa is that the job offer must be for a “specialty occupation.”
+Another key H1B visa prerequisite is that the job offer must be for a “specialty occupation.”
 This requires theoretical and practical application of specialized knowledge.
 A specialty occupation requires that a bachelor’s degree or higher (or the foreign equivalent) must be required for the job.
 This educational requirement must be the industry standard.

 Several resources can help you determine if a position will be considered a “specialty occupation.”
 These include the Department of Labor’s Occupational Outlook Handbook, O*NET online system, and Dictionary of Occupational Titles.
 My team and I would also be happy to discuss your individual situation with you.